sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 f.
 “Sensitive information” means any data that, if published by the City, could raise privacy, confidentiality or security concerns or have the potential to jeopardize public health, safety or welfare to an extent that is greater than the potential public benefit of publishing that data.

-g.
-“Publishable data” means data which is not protected or sensitive and which has been prepared for release to the public.
+g. <span class="def-public">“Publishable data” means data which is not protected or sensitive and which has been prepared for release to the public.</span>

 h.
 “Metadata” means a set of data that describes and gives information about other data.
 It can include elements such as title, abstract, author, and keywords.
 It can also include system metadata, which defines the data structures such as tables, fields, data types, indexes and partitions, as well as databases, dimensions, measures, and data mining models.